 Whenever possible, students are expected to notify their academic advisor if they plan to discontinue enrollment for an extended period.
-If a student does not register for a period of two years (eight consecutive quarters), it will be necessary to apply for reinstatement.
+If a student does not register for a period of four consecutive quarters, it will be necessary to apply for reinstatement.
 In such cases, students must meet the degree requirements in effect at the time they resume course work.